christyjacob4/pghashlib/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on:
+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on development setup, testing, and contribution guidelines.

-- Development setup and guidelines
-- Adding new hash functions
-- Testing procedures
-- Distribution and packaging
-- Code style requirements

-Quick start for contributors:
-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

 ## License